TelerikAcademy/JavaScript-OOP/Sample exam/README.md

 	*	`getPlaylistById(id)`
 		*	Finds and returns a playlist from the playlists in this player instance
 		*	Returns null, if a playlist with the provided id is not contained in the player
+	*	`removePlaylist(id)`
+		*	Removes a playlists from this player instance, and the playlist must have an `id` equal to the provided `id`
+		*	Enables chaining
+		*	Throws an error, if a playlist with the provided id is not contained in the player
-	*	`removePlaylistById(id)`
+	*	`removePlaylist(playlist)`
-		*	Removes a playlists from this player instance, and the playlist must have the provided id
+		*	Removes a playlists from this player instance, and the playlist must have an `id` equal to the `id` of the provided playlist
 		*	Enables chaining
 		*	Throws an error, if a playlist with the provided id is not contained in the player
 	*	`listPlaylists(page, size)`